 Get the FAQs on student loan refinancing

 Refinancing student loans makes sense for people who are eligible for a lower interest rate.
+People with federal and/or private student loans who are getting undergraduate and graduate degrees at qualifying schools are eligible for refinancing.
 You could apply for refinancing after graduation, but most people wait until after their deferment period is over (especially for subsidized student loans where interest does not accrue during the deferment period).
 For starters, student loan consolidation (which is included in the student loan refinance process) simplifies the management of your monthly payments into a single loan.

-Student loan refinancing allows you to consolidate both your private and federal loans (including Parent Plus Loans), select a repayment term that makes sense for you, and often get a lower interest rate.
-In addition to possibly lowering your interest payment, student loan refinancing allows you to remove a cosigner, possibly lower your payment amount, and make student loan debt more manageable if the new loan terms are better than your current loan.
+Student loan refinancing allows you to consolidate your eligible loans.
+This includes both private and Federal Direct loans (including Parent Plus Loans).
+When refinancing, you can select a new repayment term, and often get a lower interest rate.
+In addition to potentially lowering your interest payment, student loan refinancing allows you to remove a cosigner, possibly lower your payment amount, and make student loan debt more manageable if the new loan terms are better than your current loan.